Home / HTML / How to Create HTML Webpages using Notepad?

-Creating an html webpage using notepad
+Creating an HTML Webpage using Notepad

 At first, open your notepad.
 Go to start > All programs > Accessories > Notepad or type NOTEPAD in Run.

-<p> HTML is a mark up language used in most of the pages of the World Wide Web.
-HTML files are text files that, unlike completely plain text, contain additional formatting markup—sequences of characters telling web browsers what parts of text should be bold, where the headings are, or where tables, table rows and table cells start and end.. </p>
+<html><head><title> create webpage using notepad</title></head><body><h1>Introduction to HTML </h1><p> HTML is a mark up language used in most of the pages of the World Wide Web.
+HTML files are text files that, unlike completely plain text, contain additional formatting markup—sequences of characters telling web browsers what parts of text should be bold, where the headings are, or where tables, table rows and table cells start and end.. </p></body></html>

-How to save the html file using notepad
+How to Save the HTML file using Notepad?

 So the most important part comes here, hold the ctrl key and press S (ctrl+s).
 Save it as AnyName.htm (or AnyName.html) of course, you can give it any name but don’t forget the dot html part.
-Now change the save as type to all files (look at the image).
+Now change the save as type to “all files”(look at the image carefully).

-Now open your html webpage file in any browser and notice the output.
+Now open your HTML webpage file in any browser and notice the output.

-Revealing the extension of your html webpage:
+Revealing the File Extension of your HTML Webpage:

-First go to my computer > organise > Folder and search optios > view tab > uncheck the option: Hide extension for known file types (follow the image).
+First go to my computer > organize > Folder and search optios > view tab > uncheck the option: Hide extension for known file types (follow the image).
 Now you will be able to check the extension for your file.
 If it is still a .txt file then change it to .htm and save it.

-NOTE: HTML can be edited in plain text editors, including those that highlight HTML markup with colors to make it easier to read.
+NOTE: HTML webpage can be edited in any plain text editors, including those that highlight HTML markup with colors to make it easier to read.
 There are also WYSIWYG (what you see is what you get) editors of HTML.
 Plain text editors include Notepad (or Notepad++) for Microsoft® Windows, TextEdit for Mac, or Vim, Emacs and others for Linux.
 Commercial HTML editors include Adobe Contribute CS5 and dreamweaver CS5 (both Win/Mac), and Microsoft’s Visual Web Developer (Win).
 There are also free HTML editors out there including Evrsoft First Page (Win), Mozilla KompoZer (Win/Mac/Lin) and Quanta Plus (Lin).
-But as a beginner it is usually better to use notepad otherwise you will never learn those tags.
+But as a beginner it is usually better to use notepad otherwise you will never learn and remember those important HTML tags.